-Under SMU Policy 10.16, the Office of Research and Graduate Studies (ORGS) is the University office charged with management of SMU’s Intellectual Property (IP).
-ORGS collaborates with General Counsel at SMU and retains outside counsel to assess, protect, and commercialize Intellectual Property.
+Under SMU Policy 10.16, the Office of Research (OR) is the University office charged with management of SMU’s Intellectual Property (IP).
+OR collaborates with General Counsel at SMU and retains outside counsel to assess, protect, and commercialize Intellectual Property.

 Technology Transfer is a transfer of knowledge that transfers scientific findings from one organization to another for the purpose of further development and commercialization.
 This process typically includes: